aibaba-ai/aibaba-ai/docs/docs/integrations/providers/premai.md

 ## Tool/Function Calling

-LangChain PremAI supports tool/function calling.
+AI Agents Force PremAI supports tool/function calling.
 Tool/function calling allows a model to respond to a given prompt by generating output that matches a user-defined schema.

 - You can learn all about tool calling in details [in our documentation here](https://docs.premai.io/get-started/function-calling).
-- You can learn more about langchain tool calling in [this part of the docs](https://python.langchain.com/v0.1/docs/modules/model_io/chat/function_calling).
+- You can learn more about langchain tool calling in [this part of the docs](https://docs.aiagentsforce.com/v0.1/docs/modules/model_io/chat/function_calling).

 **NOTE:**

-> The current version of LangChain ChatPremAI do not support function/tool calling with streaming support.
+> The current version of AI Agents Force ChatPremAI do not support function/tool calling with streaming support.
 Streaming support along with function calling will come soon.

 ### Passing tools to model